mindspore-ai/docs/docs/lite/docs/source_en/use/post_training_quantization.md

 ## Full Quantization

-In scenarios where the model running speed needs to be improved and the model running power consumption needs to be reduced, the full quantization after training can be used.
+In CV scenarios where the model running speed needs to be improved and the model running power consumption needs to be reduced, the full quantization after training can be used.
+The following describes how to use full quantization and its effects.

 To calculate a quantization parameter of an activation value, you need to provide a calibration dataset.
 It is recommended that the calibration dataset be obtained from the actual inference scenario and can represent the actual input of a model.
 The number of data records is about 100.